avdol0521/live-breh/content/h4k2liv3/Task files/T1-15-FUEL CMS.md

 ```
 root:mememe
 ```
-- got a different shell through [[rmOneLinerShell]] as well to make my life easier
+- got a different shell through [[oneLinerRmShell]] as well to make my life easier
 - already have the root creds so i switched to root
 - got the flags